 Astragalus argophyllus var. argophyllus is endemic to Inyo, Mono, and San Bernardino Counties of California.
 There are records from the N Owens Valley of Inyo County, S Mono County, and SC San Bernardino County.
-This is a perennial herb from an underground crown, to 15 cm, stems prostrate to matted with numerous silvery-grey soft hairs.
-Leaves pinnate compound, 2-15 cm, surface with silvery-grey soft hairs, leaflets elliptic to ovate, 9-21mm l x 4-15mm w, tips acute or obtuse.
+This is a perennial herb from an underground crown to 15 cm, stems prostrate to matted with numerous silvery-grey soft hairs.
+Leaves pinnate compound, 2-15 cm, surface with silvery-grey soft hairs, leaflets elliptic to ovate, 9-21mm I x 4-15mm w, tips acute or obtuse.
 Inflorescence of 1-4 flowers ascending, flowers bright pink-purple, banner 22-24mm, keel 17-20mm.
-Fruit 15-25mm long and 7-12mm wide, lanceolate, straight to curved, surface with dense stringy hairs, fleshy when young maturing to stiff and leathery.
+Fruit 15-25mm long and 7-12mm wide, lanceolate, straight to curved, surface with dense stringy hairs, fleshy when young maturing to stiff and leathery, seed small, flattened likely dispersed by wind and seed predators.

-This species has been documented in the Owens Valley since 1955 through the present.
+This species has been documented in Owens Valley since 1955 through the present.
 The habitat is alkali meadows.
-In 2022 while surveying for Calochortus, A. argophyllus var. argophyllus was found at an expected location S of Laws and west of the Owens River.
+In 2023 while surveying Calochortus, A. argophyllus var. argophyllus was found at an expected location S of Laws and west of the Owens River.